ORNL/hykkt/README.md

 `make clangformat-fix`

 ## Support
-To receive support or ask a question, submit an issue on [Gitlab](https://gitlab.pnnl.gov/exasgd/solvers/hykkt/-/issues).
+To receive support or ask a question, submit an [issue](https://github.com/ORNL/hykkt/issues).

 ## Contributing
-Please see [the developer guidelines](https://gitlab.pnnl.gov/exasgd/solvers/hykkt/-/blob/README/README_hiop_developers.md) before attempting to contribute.
+Please see [the developer guidelines](CONTRIBUTE.md) before attempting to contribute.

 ## Authors
 * Shaked Regev